 Obtaining an Annulment

-The family lawyers at Tournour & Weiner, with offices in Freehold and East Brunswick, NJ, have represented many clients in marriage law cases.
-They can help you determine if you are able to pursue an annulment and can guide you through the process.
+At Tournour Law in East Brunswick, NJ, I have represented many clients in marriage law cases.
+I can help you determine if you are able to pursue an annulment and can guide you through the process.
 In the eyes of the law, an annulment essentially substantiates that a marriage happened.
 It is a suitable alternative for couples wanting to avoid legal separation or divorce.
 If you are considering an annulment, contact our law firm online or call (732) 637-5044 to schedule a consultation.

 What is an Annulment?

 Couples who seek an annulment can legally say they have never been married.
 This is unlike a divorce, which acknowledges that the marriage was valid and dissolves the marital contract.
 It is also unlike legal separation, which not only recognizes the validity of a marriage but does not actually terminate the marriage.